Amicus of Giovinazzo: Invasion of Croatia

+Amicus activity in Croatia at the coastal part of the region Dalmatia, during the period from the fall of Petar Krešimir IV (d.
+1074) to the coronation of Demetrius Zvonimir (1075), in the scholarship was initially explained as an involvement on the behalf of the Holy See against Petar Krešimir IV due to supposed antagonism among the local clergy towards church reforms.
 It has been argued that the Croatian king whom Amicus captured was not Petar Krešimir, but rather a certain Slavac, a champion of the Old Church Slavonic liturgy, who had succeeded the childless Krešimir upon the latter's death in late 1073 or early 1074, when his nephew Stephen was judged unfit and forced to enter a monastery.
-Gregory VII allegedly encouraged the expedition of Amicus to remove Slavac and restore the Latin rite.
-The reign of Slavac is known only from a Renaissance source, Johannes Lucius.
-In fact, there was no 11th-century king of that name, but rather a 12th-century nobleman who was mistaken for a king by later generations.
+Pope Gregory VII allegedly encouraged the expedition of Amicus to remove Slavac and restore the Latin rite.
+The reign of Slavac is known only from a Renaissance source, Johannes Lucius, in fact, there was no 11th-century king of that name, but rather a 12th-century nobleman who was mistaken for a king by later generations.
+At the time, the papal legate to Croatia was Gerard, who, as the archbishop of Siponto, was almost a neighbour of Amicus in southern Italy.
+It was probably his idea to use Amicus to help place Zvonimir, considered an ally of Rome, on the throne.
+Having been recently deprived of his lordship of Giovinazzo, Amicus was probably easily persuaded to make his fortune in Dalmatia, promised with a land or a principality of his own as a reward.
+Modern historigraphy rejects such older theorizations, because Petar Krešimir IV was loyal to the Holy See and church reforms.